Tylan/check_snmp_iftraffic/README.md

 Usage of bindir is optional.  **_Use at your own risk!_**  I've had no issues with installing 5.9.1 into the main location (/usr/bin).
 Nagios XI still works fine (for me).
 No specification for --bindir usually puts installation files in /usr/local/bin which may affect the script.

-Performance Graph with all perfdata disabled except In and Out Speed:
+Nagios XI Performance Graph with all perfdata disabled except In and Out Speed:

 ![](img/TrafficSpeedGraph.png)